qiskit-community/prototype-qrao/.github/ISSUE_TEMPLATE/bug_report.md

 # Expected Behavior

-Please describe the behavior you are expecting
+Please describe the behavior you are expecting.

 # Current Behavior

-Please describe the current behavior of the software
+Please describe the current behavior of the software.

+# Failure Information

+Please provide information about the failure.

 ## Steps to Reproduce

-Please provide detailed steps for reproducing the issue.
-A simple, runnable code-snippet is highly preferred.
+A simple, runnable code snippet that reproduces the issue is highly preferred.

 ## Context